bennettslin/bobtail_dominoes_app/GENERATOR_NOTES.md

 * Under Play
     * Utils to handle pool, board, hands, and turns, and general play

-    * Pool
-        * Util to generate pool
-            * Create set
-        * Util to remove random domino from pool
-        * Util to exchange dominoes
-            * You can only exchange however many are in the pool

-    * Board
-        * Util to add domino to board

-    * Hands
-        * Util to draw into hand
-        * Util to play hand
-        * Util to exchange hand

     * Turns
         * Index 0 is placement of first domino
         * Each turn stores handIndex, dominoes in hand, dominoes played, dominoes drawn, chords and points